griffio/griffio.github.io/_posts/2021-02-12-Atomic-Kotlin-Review.md

 Kotlin strives to be it's own language as well - for example to jettison the 'C' style `for` syntax - opting for something more like Visual Basic or Python use

-On the other-hand, one area where Kotlin is not 100% portable with Java is the lack of a package private scope
+**On the other-hand**, one area where Kotlin is not 100% portable with Java is the lack of a package private scope

 This Java default visibility scope may have been dropped as the Kotlin scoping is more suitable for cross platform use (e.g modules). https://discuss.kotlinlang.org/t/kotlin-to-support-package-protected-visibility/1544/62